einbahnstrasse/MHL-Physical-Modeling/april-recording-setup.md

 7. Verify that the signal is being received on the HeadAmp.
 Adjust gain on the HeadAmp and mixing board as necessary.
 8. Have someone do a **scratch test** on the stage microphones (lightly scratch each microphone grille) to verify that signal is being receiving on mixing console channels 1-2 and in inputs 1-2 of MaxMSP.

+_I hope you're able to finish all of this well ahead of my arrival time and that you can take a break before our 17:00 rehearsals!_

+_Thanks for all your help, everybody!_